climbcat/mcparse/README.md

 custom instrument initialization and EXTEND code, and initializes everything into a simulation-ready state.

-This is of course exactly what the mcstas-generated code does, but in a less accessible
-format: As a comparison, the mcstas-generator easily output 10000 lines of hard-to-read generated code from your average, garden-variety non-trivial neutron- or x-ray instrument.
+This is of course exactly what the mcstas-generated code does, but in a much less accessible format. - As a comparison, the mcstas-generator easily outputs 10000 lines of hard-to-read code for the PSI_DMC.
+Much of it either redundant library code or define-switched versions targetting a variety of platforms.

+### What about McXrace?

+Porting things to McXtrace is straight-forward, and follows exactly the steps that were demonstrated for the McStas code.

+These steps were not taken at present, for the same reason that just one instrument was initially ported, as not aligned with the project's purpose of being a proof-of-concept exploration, rather than a production-ready overhaul.